qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

  * Users will have properties files and CSV files if they want to add in new simulations

  * Folders and files have to follow a certain formatting and naming (ex.
 GameOfLife/beacon.properties)
+    * The naming has to be consistent and follow case conventions exactly
+    * Reflection is used extensively throughout the project, so many files have to follow a specific format (like simulation_name + Cell or neighbor_policy + Neighborhood for class names)

 ## Significant differences from Original Plan